Sierra-Alpha/desert/docs/project-report.md

 ### Requirements

-The requirement is to be an easily reproducable config/software setup across multiple machines of multiple OS's, but also to be relativly fast to setup and not be too resource intensive in both terms of CPU and memory but also in terms of persistent storage space (HDD, SSD's etc.).
+The requirement is to be an easily reproducible config/software setup across multiple machines of multiple OS's, but also to be relatively fast to setup and not be too resource intensive in both terms of CPU and memory but also in terms of persistent storage space (HDD, SSD's etc.).

 I was doing research into containerisation for a paper I was taking, 158355 Cloud and IoT paper.
-This led me to discover Docker and containerisation and I imediatley saw it was the answer for what I was trying to achive, VM's are great but heavy, and you can't always install them on every machine.
-Containers are much more lightweight and portable and mostly installable everywhere so I persued this avenue.
+This led me to discover Docker and containerisation and I immediately saw it was the answer for what I was trying to achive, VM's are great but heavy, and you can't always install them on every machine.
+Containers are much more lightweight and portable and mostly installable everywhere so I pursued this avenue.
 But this approach wasn't totally easy to setup.

-The minimum the system needs to support is an Xserver, a VNC connection for viewing the Xwindows remotely and an SSH server to allow a secure tunnel of encrypted traffick to the VNC server.
+The minimum the system needs to support is an Xserver, a VNC connection for viewing the Xwindows remotely and an SSH server to allow a secure tunnel of encrypted traffic to the VNC server.

 ### Outcomes

-I decided to use Docker because it has a Host Server offerring for all mainstream OS's (Linux, macOS, and Windows).
-During the development I considered PodMan from Red Hat for a time because they supported systemd which might have helped with running multile background tasks, but they only supported linux hosts which clashed with the ideal of being a multi OS solution (there might be a way to still pursue this, see the [Limitations and Future Considerations](#limitations-and-future-considerations) for this section)
+I decided to use Docker because it has a Host Server offering for all mainstream OS's (Linux, macOS, and Windows).
+During the development I considered PodMan from Red Hat for a time because they supported systemd which might have helped with running multiple background tasks, but they only supported linux hosts which clashed with the ideal of being a multi OS solution (there might be a way to still pursue this, see the [Limitations and Future Considerations](#limitations-and-future-considerations) for this section)